Dynamic Zoom Simulations of structure formation beyond standard cosmology: DZS algorithm validation

 We show the LCHMF for the twin \textsc{mediumHR} $\Lambda$CDM simulations in Fig.~\ref{fig:LCHMFlcdm}.
-The \texttt{std} simulation is reproduced exactly by the corresponding DZS run.
-The non-standard cases are depicted in Fig.~\ref{fig:LCHMFother}.
-The MG-F5 model yields relative differences of $\sim2\%$ at most between the \texttt{dzs} and \texttt{std} simulations, at the highest masses where only a handful of halos are detected (middle left panel of Fig.~\ref{fig:LCHMFlcdm}).
+The \texttt{std} simulation is reproduced exactly by the corresponding DZS.
+The nonstandard cases are depicted in Fig.~\ref{fig:LCHMFother}.
+The MG-F5 model yields relative differences of $\sim2\%$ at most between the \texttt{dzs} and \texttt{std} simulations, at the highest masses where only a handful of halos are detected (middle-left panel of Fig.~\ref{fig:LCHMFlcdm}).
 On the other hand, the MG-F6 model is very similar to the $\Lambda$CDM scenario, only showing $\sim 0.001\%$ differences in halos with masses around $10^{14}$ $\mathrm{M}_\odot/h$.
 The DS-DESI and DS-THAW models also show minimal differences, with the former always remaining below $0.01\%$ and the latter peaking at $\sim0.1\%$.
 With the DZS algorithm, we were also able to retrieve physical signatures of the different cosmologies.
-The MG-F5 model (solid blue and dashed orange lines in the top left panel) shows an increased density of halos with respect to the reference $\Lambda$CDM case (as expected from the enhanced gravity of the $f(R)$ framework).
+The MG-F5 model (solid blue and dashed orange lines in the top-left panel) shows an increased density of halos with respect to the reference $\Lambda$CDM case (as expected from the enhanced gravity of the $f(R)$ framework).
 The MG-F6 setup, where modified gravity produces weaker effects, remains closer to the reference model.
-The dark scattering models show interesting LCHMF trends with respect to $\Lambda$CDM, with the DS-THAW model (solid green and dashed red lines in the top right panel of Fig.~\ref{fig:LCHMFother}) having a lower number density of halos than the standard case, due to the factor $A(z)$ being always $>0$ (see eq.~\ref{eq:DSdrag}).
-For the DS-DESI case, $A(z) < 0$ in the phantom regime, resulting in a shift of collapsed halos towards high masses.
-We conclude that DZS reproduce the LCHMF of our highest resolution setup with high accuracy in all of the examined non-standard cosmologies, with the highest relative difference being $\sim 2\%$ in the MG-F5 model at the largest halo masses ($\gtrsim 5 \times 10^{14}$ $\mathrm{M}_\odot/h$).
+The DS models show interesting LCHMF trends with respect to $\Lambda$CDM, with the DS-THAW model (solid green and dashed red lines in the top-right panel of Fig.~\ref{fig:LCHMFother}) having a lower number density of halos than the standard case, due to the factor $A(z)$ being always $>0$ (see Eq.~\ref{eq:DSdrag}).
+For the DS-DESI case, $A(z) < 0$ in the phantom regime, resulting in a shift of collapsed halos toward high masses.
+We conclude that DZSs reproduce the LCHMF of our highest resolution setup with high accuracy in all of the examined nonstandard cosmologies, with the highest relative difference being $\sim 2\%$ in the MG-F5 model at the largest halo masses ($\gtrsim 5 \times 10^{14}$ $\mathrm{M}_\odot/h$).
 Note that a larger halo statistics might very well improve this result.